WordPress/openverse/documentation/projects/proposals/ingestion_server_removal/20240328-implementation_plan_ingestion_server_removal.md

   the database for this filtering.
 This would likely require the most work as it would involve expanding the indexer workers' API to handle this additional task.

+### ASG approach

+An earlier draft of this implementation plan used an AutoScaling Group for each environment.
+Airflow would use `set_desired_capacity` to set the ASG's capacity, and the ASG itself would then spin up (and down) EC2 instances.
+A disadvantage of this approach was that it is impossible to retry a single indexer worker.

 ## Blockers